dilinamr/beta-squirrel/README.md

    `git add README.md` : this will add the readme file we can specify using the file name
 4. `git commit` commit changes to git. `git commit -m "Initial commit"`
 5. `git push` push your local commits to remote repo Ex: `git push origin main`
+6. `git reset` This command undoes all the commits after the specified commit and preserves the changes locally.
+EX:`git reset [commit]`
+7. `git pull` This command fetches and merges changes on the remote server to your working directory.
 ## Task-1

 | Requirements                 | Output                         |